fdemoor/spark-benchmark/README.md

 ### Workloads

-We assume the dbfarm has a database that contains several tables filled with random double values:
+We assume the dbfarm has a database that contains several tables filled with:

-* `trand100x1r` to `trand100x1000000r`: 100 columns, with 1, 10, 100, 1K, 10K, 100K and 1M rows.
+* random double values: `trand100x1r` to `trand100x1000000r`: 100 columns, with 1, 10, 100, 1K, 10K, 100K and 1M rows.

-* `tnrand10x1000000r` and `t2nrand10x1000000`: 11 columns (first one should be an auto-incremented id, named respectively from `c0` to `c10` and `b0` to `b10`) and 1M rows
+* random integers: `tnrand10x1000000r` and `t2nrand10x1000000r`: 11 columns (first one should be an auto-incremented id, named respectively from `c0` to `c10` and `b0` to `b10`) and 1M rows

 The linear regression benchmark also requires the following data